 However, first let us look at make up of the world economy and recent developments.

-*According to the IMF, in 2015, the following countries had the highest GDP per capita in the world (in US$) :-
+*According to the World Bank, in 2019, the following countries had the highest GDP per capita in the world (in US$) :-

 At the turn of the millennium world economic growth slowed after the frenetic technology boom of the late 1990's and the attack on the USA on 9/11 (2001) leading to large declines in most world stock markets.
 However, thanks to a combination of low inflation and easy credit, economic activity soon picked up again in the North.
 At the same time in the South, led by China and India, many developing economies were growing rapidly sparking a huge demand for raw materials and commodities.
 As a result the world economy has probably never seen such balanced growth as it did in the years 2003-7.

 This universal fast-track growth, however, began to show worrying signs of coming apart towards the end of 2007 with easy-lending, particularly in the US, provoking a sub-prime mortgage crisis.
 Encouraged by politicians, many US banks literally threw lending criteria out of the window as they fell over each other to lend money to people who would not normally qualify for a mortgage in the mistaken belief that the laws of economics had been usurped and there would no longer be cycles of boom and bust.
-Where the US leads, the UK and most Western nations are usually not long in following, and property lending exploded in UK too.
+Where the US leads, other advanced countries are not usually long in following, and property lending exploded in UK too.
 With so much new business coming through the banking system and profits booming, US banks now started to 'splice and dice' their mortgage books in order to give other banks a part of the action and to pass on risk.
 This was literally pass the brown paper parcel big time and when the music stopped some of the most respected banks in the world had been found to have failed to realise what they had been buying into, and share prices slumped.
-Some banks like Lehman Brothers in the US were allowed to go under; others like the Royal Bank of Scotland, a bastion of conservative banking in Scotland since 1727, but run by megalomaniac Fred Goodwin who lacked any banking qualifications, suffered the ignominy of being baled out by the UK government and now, some 8 years on, UK taxpayers still hold 73% of the bank.
+Some banks like Lehman Brothers in the US were allowed to go under.
+Others like the Royal Bank of Scotland, a bastion of conservative banking in Scotland since 1727, but run by megalomaniac Fred Goodwin, who lacked any banking qualifications, suffered the ignominy of being baled out by the UK government and now, some 12 years on, UK taxpayers still hold 62% of that reckless bank.

 The resulting credit crunch affected most rich countries and led to dramatic cuts in interest rates in the West along with huge government support for the ailing banking sector.
 Meanwhile commodity prices which had risen to record levels started to fall back rapidly from the third quarter of 2008 leading to a huge fall in inflation throughout the world.
 With low interest rates in place coupled with benign inflation, and with China and India still expanding rapidly, OECD countries slowly started to pull out of recession.
 However, the debts built up by Western governments through the 'naughties' were now becoming unsustainable and investors started to become concerned for their investments.

 Some countries in the Eurozone (Italy, Greece, Ireland, Portugal) now had debts which exceeded annual GDP and there was concern, too, about Spain being able to service its loans.
 Dramatic cuts in public expenditure were now the order of the day leading to a sharp increase in unemployment and civil unrest in those European countries bordering the Mediterranean.
-Pre-euro these Mediterranean countries would have devalued their currencies as part of a solution but being part of the Eurozone this was no longer an option.
+Before the advent of the Euro these Mediterranean countries would have devalued their currencies as part of a solution but being part of the Eurozone this was no longer an option.
 Instead huge cuts in public services were demanded by northern Eurozone members in return for massive amounts of bailout funds delivered through the European Central Bank.
-Today, with the Euro crisis still simmering below the surface and with many nations in the Eurozone still trying to reduce budget deficits, the pace of economic growth across the region is sclerotic.
+With the Euro crisis still simmering below the surface and with many nations in the Eurozone still trying to reduce budget deficits, the pace of economic growth across the region became sclerotic.

-However, the US and UK economies have picked up a head of steam though China, looking to increase domestic living standards, has started to slow from double digit growth to 5-7%.
+During this period of low interest rates the US and UK economies picked up a head of steam though China, looking to increase domestic living standards, started to slow from annual double digit growth to 5-7%.

-(In the West, most governments seem to take the view that the revenue generated from taxation is not enough to provide the services they believe their people need and want.
+In the West, in normal times, most governments seem to take the view that the revenue generated from taxation is not enough to provide the services they believe their people need and want.
 This means resorting to borrowing.
 But in so doing they could be said to be giving their people a standard of living which they are not entitled to for borrowing can only ever be taxation deferred: for governments can only ever repay money borrowed from future taxation which means that future generations will have to pick up the bill.
 In many countries in the West this borrowing binge has now become excessive and, with little or no economic growth, the burden is now reaching the limit for many lenders.
-For example, in 2001 the UK's debt-to-GDP ratio stood at 30%; and in 2015 it is now 85%.
-In Germany it is currently 81% and in France 84%.
-In the US the ratio is 100% and in Japan 225%.
-And to compound the problem the US has just lost its prized AAA rating from US credit rating agency Standard and Poor's which the country had held since 1917)
+For example, in 2001 the UK's debt-to-GDP ratio stood at 30%; and in 2019 it was 90% and at the end of 2020, with coronvirus funding, it is liable to reach 110%.
+In 2019 the debt-to-GDP ratio in Germany was 81%, in France 84%, in the US 100% and in Japan 225%.
+These nations too will see their ratios move up substantially.
+And to compound the problem the US has just lost its prized AAA rating from US credit rating agency Standard and Poor's which the country had held since 1917

-As well as providing essential services governments also have the duty to regulate both the private and public sectors ensuring that the rule of law is always adhered to.
-At the same time governments must guard against monopolies being created where lack of competition means that consumers pay exhorbitant prices.
+As well as providing essential services governments also have the duty to regulate both the private and public sectors ensuring that quality controls are in place and that the rule of law is always adhered to.
+At the same time governments must guard against monopolies being created where lack of competition means that consumers pay exorbitant prices.
 Governments should also seek to help enterprise to flourish by keeping taxes low and fair and balancing budgets over the economic cycle.
 But the hand of government should be as light as possible for the freer the economy, the higher the growth and the richer the people.
-And monetary policy which incorporates adjustments in money supply, controlling inflation and setting interest rate levels is best left to an independent central bank so that politics does not get in the way when, for example, a presidential or general election approaches.
+And monetary policy which incorporates adjustments in money supply, controlling inflation and setting interest rate levels is best left to an independent central bank so that politics does not get in the way when, for example, a general election approaches.

 The World Bank produces annually a set of world governance indicators including one which assesses the ability of individual governments to formulate and implement sound policies and regulations that permit and promote private sector development.
 And the following countries are considered to have the firm but lightest of touches in facilitating and regulating economic activity:- Denmark, Luxembourg, Hong Kong, Singapore, UK, Ireland, New Zealand, Netherlands.